JobNmadu/Dyn4cast/README.md

 11. `garrett_ranking` is for ranking Likert-type data.

-12. `Model_factors` is for determining and retrieving latent factors from Likert-type data for estimation and Machine Learning.
+12. `model_factors` is for determining and retrieving latent factors from Likert-type data for estimation and Machine Learning.

 13. `treatment_model` is for propensity matching treatments effects and